Barbarian Days: A Surfing Life, by William Finnegan

 “It was this Proustian madeleine moment…I could see the world and I knew that this was the beginning of the book, right here.
 Those letters form the backbone of the first chapter.”

-In fact, waves are a kind of character in this book.
+Waves are a kind of character in this book.
 From his first serious encounters at the hotspots around Oahu, to the island of Tavarua off Fiji, to San Francisco’s Ocean Beach, Finnegan shows us waves that are beautiful, threatening, complex forces of nature.
 “When waves are great,” Finnegan has said, “I’ll find myself dawdling on the shoulder, looking into them.”
 Yet many are surfed at a certain peril, even as it brings a discovery of the self, of the ocean, and the challenges of the sport itself.
 There is much to learn about what a wave in fact is, and does—its shape and the way it breaks, and how one who surfs it must often assess those qualities with split-second timing.
-Surfing is a culture that is traditionally hostile to outsiders, a knowledge that is highly specialized, even arcane, “like living inside a dialect that’s kind of incomprehensible to outsiders, and you either you know it or you don’t.”
+Surfing is a culture that is traditionally hostile to outsiders, a knowledge that is highly specialized, even arcane, “like living inside a dialect that’s kind of incomprehensible to outsiders, and you either know it or you don’t.”
 But Finnegan more than succeeds in allowing outsiders entry into this specialized world:

 All surfers are oceanographers, and in the area of breaking waves all are engaged in advanced research.
 Surfers don’t need to be told that when a wave breaks actual water particles, rather than simply the waveform, begin to move forward.
 They are busy figuring out more arcane relationships, like the one between tide and consistency, or swell direction and nearshore bathymetry.
 The science of surfers is not pure, obviously, but heavily applied.